inspec/inspec-aws/docs/resources/aws_guardduty_detector.md

 ## Syntax

-An `aws_guardduty_detector` resource block declares the tests for a single AWS AMI by image id.
+An `aws_guardduty_detector` resource block declares the tests for a single AWS GuardDuty Detector by detector id.

     describe aws_guardduty_detector(detector_id: '12abc34d567e8fa901bc2d34e56789f0') do
       it { should exist }